wombleton/gitlaw-nz/acts/R/Registered Architects Act 2005.md

     (3) A summons that is posted is treated as having been served when it would have been delivered in the ordinary course of post.

-    Compare: 2002 No 17 [s 30][119]
+    Compare: 2002 No 17 [s 30][121]

 ##### 34 Witnesses' fees, allowances, and expenses

-*   (1) A witness appearing before the Board under a summons is entitled to be paid witnesses' fees, allowances, and expenses in accordance with the scales prescribed by regulations under the [Summary Proceedings Act 1957][120].
+*   (1) A witness appearing before the Board under a summons is entitled to be paid witnesses' fees, allowances, and expenses in accordance with the scales prescribed by regulations under the [Criminal Procedure Act 2011][122].

     (2) The person requiring attendance of the witness must pay or tender to the witness the fees, allowances, and expenses at the time the summons is served or at some other reasonable time before the hearing.

-    Compare: 2002 No 17 [s 31][121]
+    Compare: 2002 No 17 [s 31][123]

+    Section 34(1): amended, on 1 July 2013, by [section 413][108] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 35 Failure to comply with summons